cozmo4hri/animations/README.md

 **Cozmo animations**

-This repository contains all the recordings for the Cozmo animations (app version 1.5.0), as well as a script to run the animations.
-You can use these recordings for your experiments or use the code to run/call individual animations.
+This repository contains the recordings for 348 Cozmo animations (app version 1.5.0), as well as a script to run the animations.
+You can use these recordings for your experiments, further validation of these animations, or use the code to run/call individual animations.

-Recordings were made in two sessions (Summer 2017 and Summer 2020).
+Recordings were made in Summer 2017.
 The complete list of the animations can be found in the anim_record.csv file.

 *Set 1 (348 animations)*

 The animation group name (e.g., ‘ask’, ‘badword’, ‘turtleroll’, ‘hiccup’) were used to subjectively classify the animation as either social or not social.
 These animations were then recorded and rated by independent raters (n = 264).

-*Set 2 (442 animations)*

-The remaining 442 animations were recorded and rating by independent raters use the same procedure as for the first set.

-The code for these experiments can be found in the [emotion classification repository](https://github.com/cozmo4hri/emotion-classification/).
+The code for this experiment can be found in the [emotion classification repository](https://github.com/cozmo4hri/emotion-classification/).

 **Code**